kexiZeroing/kexiZeroing.github.io/src/posts/react-18-suspense-transition.md

 }
 ```

 If we didn't use `useDeferredValue`, the expensive computation ("List" component here) would run on every keystroke, which could lead to performance issues.
-By deferring the update of the text value, we ensure that the expensive computation only runs when the text value has stabilized.
+By deferring the update of the text value, we ensure that the expensive computation only runs when the text value has stabilized. *If React gets interrupted by another state change, the important stuff has already been updated.
+React can abandon the less-important second render, and start work immediately on the more-important part.*

 ## New Suspense Features
 Suspense allows you to render a fallback component while a component is waiting for some asynchronous operations.